 For a common person, this may not be of vital importance, but if you happen to be a police officer, knowing the difference between a gunshot and firework may be necessary.
 You cannot take chances to be called for dereliction of duty treating gunshots as fireworks and not taking the action deemed fit for a police officer.
 This article attempts to take a closer look at gunshots and fireworks and come up with differences to help those who ought to know them.
 The reason most people cannot seem to differentiate a gunshot from firework is because to the untrained ear they both sound the same.

 With the advancement of technology, police officers are now more confident in dealing with sounds that feel like gunshots.
-They use shot spotter, which is a machine working on the principles of acoustics and separates all sounds, to let the listener know the exact source of a sound.
+They use a shot spotter, which is a machine working on the principles of acoustics and separates all sounds, to let the listener know the exact source of a sound.
 This allows a police officer to know easily if the sound is that of a gunshot and not fireworks and vice versa.
-This means a lot of effort and time that is wasted in reaching the spot of sound can now be saved by using shot spotter.
+This means a lot of effort and time that is wasted in reaching the spot of sound can now be saved by using a shot spotter.

 What is the difference between Gunshots and Fireworks?